tigerfarm/arduino/Altair101/hardware/README.md

   |  5                       6      7  |
    ------------------------------------
 ````
-The console on/off/on switches are connected to a PCF8574.
+The console on/off/on switches are connected to an I2C PCF8574 module.
 The PCF8574 simplifies the wiring.
+I planned to use another PCF8574 for the toggles.

 <img width="500px"  src="Altair101toggleConsole.jpg"/>